JNYH/DataCamp_Assessment/README.md

 # DataCamp_Assessment
-This is to note the tests taken in DataCamp Assessment
+This is to register the tests taken in DataCamp Assessment